oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Exchange Online Protection Connection Filtering is always enabled however it can, to a degree, be configured.
 A connection filter can be implemented to always allow or always block traffic based upon an IP list.

-Connection Filtering Design Decisions for all agencies and implementation types.
+Connection Filtering Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Configure Connection Filter | Configured | Agencies are to provide IP addresses considered as safe.
+Configure Connection Filter | Configured | Organisations are to provide IP addresses considered as safe.

-Connection Filter Configuration applicable to all agencies and implementation types.
+Connection Filter Configuration applicable to all organisations and implementation types.

 Configuration | Value | Description
 --- | --- | ---
 Connection filter policy name | Default | This policy is the default policy configured when Exchange Online is enabled and is consistent with best practice.
 Scoped to | All Domains | This is the default setting configured when Exchange Online is enabled.
 IP Allow list | Not Configured | This is the default setting configured when Exchange Online is enabled.
-Agencies should determine their allow list specific to their environment.
+Organisations should determine their allow list specific to their environment.
 IP Block list | Not Configured | This is the default setting configured when Exchange Online is enabled.
 Safe list | Disabled | This is the default setting configured when Exchange Online is enabled.